GSD

 Closing thoughts

-You also explored several good examples of portfolio websites and customizable responsive templates built with React.
-Using ButterCMS to seamlessly manage your website’s content is an excellent choice.
+You also explored several examples of portfolio websites and customizable responsive templates built with React.
+Using ButterCMS to manage your website’s content seamlessly is an excellent choice.
 It makes it easier to update, view, and manage the content of your application.

-To learn more about using ButterCMS for your websites, check out the documentation.
+Check out the documentation to learn more about using ButterCMS for your websites.

 Make sure you receive the freshest tutorials and Butter product updates.